Our Energy Story

-This leads to the greatest flaw in modern economic theory – we don’t pay for the creation of nor the pollution from the most valuable input to our economies ~only the cost of extraction.
-Economic theory treats $1 worth of gasoline the same as $1 worth of crayons or ice cream, when it’s effect is vastly larger.
+This leads to the greatest flaw in modern economic theory: We don’t pay for the creation of, nor the pollution from, the most valuable input to our economies.
+We only pay the cost of extraction.
+Economic theory treats $1 worth of gasoline the same as $1 worth of crayons or ice cream, but its effect is vastly larger.

-Our governments and institutions assume and plan for continued growth this century.
-At 3% per year, the size of the global economy (and energy and material use) will quadruple in the lifetimes of today’s college students.
+Our governments and institutions assume and plan for continued growth.
+At 3% per year, the size of the global economy (and energy and material use) will quadruple in the lifetime of today’s college students.
 Is that possible?
 Is that desirable?
-What happens if we do triple by 2050, as OECD predicts?
+What happens if we triple by 2050, as OECD predicts?
 What happens if we don’t?

 OECD Growth Forecast to 2050 (2015)